Dairy industry, environmental groups seek common ground on clean water

 That has been a contentious issue as the Department of Natural Resources works to update rules designed to address nitrate, the state’s most common groundwater contaminant.
 Industry groups, including the DBA and Wisconsin Manufacturers and Commerce, complained the state has focused too much on large operations while smaller farms are virtually unregulated.

-“This is about bringing everybody up,” Laeser said.
+“This is about bringing everybody up,” said Scott Laeser, water program director for Clean Wisconsin.
 “We have to recognize that all farms, from the smallest to the biggest, have a role to play in improving water quality.”

 For an industry battered by unstable commodity prices, rising costs, market constraints and extreme weather, grassland farming represents a bright spot.